Falcons choose stability: Quinn, Dimitroff to remain in 2020 - WHIZ News

 ATLANTA (AP) — Wrapping up another disappointing season but buoyed by a strong finish, the Atlanta Falcons announced Friday they are keeping coach Dan Quinn in 2020.

 In another change, Quinn will give up the dual role as defensive coordinator that he took on this year.
-Raheem Morris will take over the job, hardly a surprise after he switched to the defensive staff at midseason and sparked a major turnaround.
+Raheem Morris will get the job, hardly a surprise after he switched to the defensive staff at midseason and sparked a major turnaround.

-“It’s easy to make changes,” Blank said during a news conference at the team’s training facility in suburban Flowery Brand “It’s almost easier in many ways to make changes than to not make changes.”
+“It’s easy to make changes,” Blank said at the team’s training facility in suburban Flowery Brand “It’s almost easier in many ways to make changes than to not make changes.”

-In the end, the longtime Falcons owner chose stability over change, even with the Falcons assured of their second straight losing season.
+In the end, the longtime Falcons owner chose stability even with the Falcons assured of their second straight losing season.

-“It’s about winning games, winning championships, winning rings.
-That’s what our core philosophy has to be,” Blank said.
+“It’s about winning games, winning championships, winning rings” Blank said.
 “My belief is this group, this leadership group, this coaching group, can get us there more quickly than any other approach we could’ve taken.”

 Blank made the decision before the Falcons (6-9) head to Tampa Bay for the season finale Sunday, removing Atlanta from the list of teams that might be heading for a coaching change.

+“This has been the hardest, most invaluable year for me as a coach — ever,” Quinn said.
+“I’ve made mistakes, and we get to fix them.”

-Perhaps the most surprising development was McKay reclaiming a major role in football operations.
+Perhaps the most surprising development was McKay reclaiming a major role on the football side.

 A former general manager with both the Falcons and the Buccaneers, McKay was bumped upstairs when Dimitroff was hired as GM in 2008.
-Since then, McKay has argely concentrated on business operations, most notably the complex plan that led to the opening of the team’s new retractable-roof stadium in 2017.
+Since then, McKay has largely concentrated on business operations, most notably heading up the development of the team’s new retractable-roof stadium, which opened in 2017.

 Now, Quinn and Dimitroff will report directly to McKay, with Blank retaining oversight of football operations.
 McKay will become the direct conduit to the owner on all football-related matters.